 When the detail he was on ended he was sent to the Cabanatuan POW Camp which had opened to reduce the death rate among the POWs.
-The camp had been the headquarters of the 91st Philippine Army Division and previously known as Camp Pangatian.
+The camp had been the headquarters of the 91st Philippine Army Division and was previously known as Camp Pangatian.
 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
+Camp 1 was where most of the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrender and was later consolidated into Camp 1 on October 30, 1942.
+Camp 3 was where most of the men captured when Corregidor surrendered were held.
+It was later consolidated into Camp 1 on October 30, 1942.

 The POWs cleared the area and planted camotes, cassava, taro, sesame, and various greens.
 The Japanese used most of the food for themselves.
 When the POWs arrived at the farm, they would enter a shed.
 As they came out, it was common for them to be hit over the heads by the guards.
 It is known that Cecil worked on this detail.

 One day after returning from working, he stacked his hoe in a pile, The guard began yelling at him.
 Apparently, he should have started a new stack of hoes.
 The guard hit Kitch in the mouth with his bayonet and cut off part of his upper lip.
 The POWs used wet pages from a bible to treat the wound.

 The Japanese wanted an airfield for their fighters, so the POWs were given the job of constructing it.
 The POWs leveled the land and moved dirt.
 At first, they used wheelbarrows to move the soil, but when this became inefficient, mining cars and track were brought in, and the POWs loaded the cars and pushed them to where the dirt was being dumped.
 It is believed the detail was called “the Army Air Detail.”